-On March 29, 2018, the Company declared a special one-time cash dividend of \$85.0 million, in the aggregate, to the unitholders of the Parent, based on the number of units outstanding on the declaration date.
+On March 29, 2018, the Parent declared to its unitholders a special one-time cash dividend of \$85.0 million, in the aggregate, based on the number of units outstanding on the declaration date.
 The dividend was distributed out of the Company's assets on the same day.
-There were no cash distribution for all periods presented.

-On December 19, 2019, the Parent issued 14,092,098 units, par value of \$0.0001 per unit as a result of the capital call, for a total capital contribution of \$53.5 million to fund the acquisition of SCUF.
+On December 19, 2019, the Parent issued 14,092,098 units, which following the Reorganization represents 7,046,049 shares of the Company's common stock, as a result of a capital call, for a total capital contribution of \$53.5 million to fund the acquisition of SCUF.